rmchauhan03/rmchauhan03.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-I'm a undergraduate student in [EECS at UC Berkeley](https://www.eecs.berkeley.edu), where I'm fortunate to be advised by [Manolis Vlatakis](http://www.cs.columbia.edu/~emvlatakis/index.html).
+I am a second-year PhD student at the Department of Computer Science at the University of California, Irvine, where I am fortunate to be advised by Prof. [Ioannis Panageas](https://panageas.github.io/) with research focusing on statistical learning theory and its intersections with statistical physics and developing algorithms for network-dependent data.
+Prior to this, I obtained BA degrees in the Department of Mathematics and Computer Science at the University of California, Berkeley, where I was fortunate to be advised by [Manolis Vlatakis].

-My research interests broadly lie in <b> extending stochastic optimization into non-convex regines</b>.
-More specifically, I'm interested in <i>developing theory to understand, improve, and simplify empirical optimization methodology</i>.
+Research Interests: Statistical Learning Theory, Spin Glasses, and Inference for Stochastic Optimization Algorithms, Monte Carlo Markov Chains.